LxiStandard/LxiStandard.github.io/README.md

 is published to the website.

   * The html files are generated by the actions in the lxi-api repository.
 The documentation is scraped from the schema files to create the html.
   * For each schema, a page is created starting with the *SchemaInfo.md*.
 This should be a substantive file describing the use of the schema and anything important about changes between versions.
-  * After this information, a table is inserted with links for the schema files and the documetation files (these documentation files are generated by the Python script in the *LxiStandard/lxi-api* repository).
+  * A table is appended to the end of *SchemaInfo.md* with links for the schema files and the documetation files arranged by version (these are the documentation files generated by the Python script in the *LxiStandard/lxi-api* repository).
-  * Finally, links for the example are inserted.
+  * If present, links for the examples are inserted.
+Any documentation regarding the examples should be put in a table in the *SchemaInfo.md* file.

-## The *buildSchemaPages.py* program
+## The *buildSchemaPages.py* Program

-The *buildSchemaPages* program is somewhat simpler than the *buildSpecificationPages.py* program because it does not need to coalesce multiple formats of file.
+The *buildSchemaPages* program is somewhat simpler than the *buildSpecificationPages.py* program because it does not need to coalesce multiple formats of a spec into a single table entry or parse off dates and versions from the filename.

-The program walks the directory structure indicated above and builds a table of the schemas and the corresponding documentation, then appends a list of XML files.
+*buildSchemaPages.py* walks the directory structure indicated above and builds a table of the schemas and the corresponding documentation, then appends the list of XML examples.

 The program starts with the *SchemaInfo.md* file and appends a table of the schema files.
 The table of